 How can I easily spread the ice cream out as a layer?

-I suggest letting the ice cream sit at room temperature for about 30 minutes to let it soften, making it easier to spread out.
+I suggest letting the ice cream sit at room temperature for about 30 minutes to soften it and make it easier to spread out.

 What size pie dish do I need?

-9 inch pie dish.
-Deep dish is not needed.
+9-inch pie dish.
+A deep dish pie plate is not needed.

 Can I make this using store-bought lemon curd?